Advertisement

 It's no secret that spices are not only potent flavoring agents, but they also offer some pretty impressive health benefits (even in small amounts).
 Turmeric, in particular, has long been lauded for its anti-inflammatory and antioxidant capabilities—primarily thanks to its main active ingredient, curcumin.

-Researchers of a new systematic review and meta-analysis recently confirmed that these anti-inflammatory and antioxidant properties may even help slow aging processes and disorders related to cognitive function and muscle health.
+Researchers of this systematic review and meta-analysis recently confirmed that these anti-inflammatory and antioxidant properties may even help slow aging processes and disorders related to cognitive function and muscle health.

 Here's how and what you need to know about reaping curcumin's benefits.